-The infrasound monitoring system employed by EOS was first used to monitor volcanic eruptions in Indonesia.
+The infrasound monitoring system employed by the Earth Observatory of Singapore (EOS) was first used to monitor volcanic eruptions in Indonesia.
 This monitoring system detects low-frequency sound waves, and the data collected provides information on the location and explosivity of the eruption, allowing our scientists to determine the impact of volcanic ash on air traffic in and around Singapore.

 This system, which can detect very low frequency sound waves in the air, provides very useful information for the early warning of distant volcanic eruptions.
 Data collected by the Infrasound system provides independent and rapid diagnosis of the location, and the explosivity of an eruption event before volcanic ash may influence air traffic around Singapore.